MinhBienK2/trade/my-app/README.md

   <dd>Create components, containers, routes, selectors and sagas - and their tests - right from the CLI!</dd>

   <dt>Static code analysis</dt>
-  <dd>Focus on writing new features without worrying about formatting or code quality.
+  <dd>Focus on writing new features without worrying about formatting or code quantity.
 With the right editor setup, your code will automatically be formatted and linted as you work.</dd>

   <dt>SEO</dt>
   <dd>We support SEO (document head tags management) for search engines that support indexing of JavaScript content. (eg. Google)</dd>